Angel Baby (1961 film): Production

+The film is based on the 1954 novel, Jenny Angel.
+Film rights were bought by plastic surgeon, Dr. Robert Franklyn, for his wife, Vanessa Brown.
+After they got divorced, Franklyn sold the rights to the book to T. F. Woods of Madera Productions.

+The film was originally developed with Columbia Pictures, but was sold to Allied Artists.

-After appearing in Where the Boys Are, George Hamilton was determined to make "better, more serious movies," in part to impress the family of his girlfriend Susan Kohner.
+After appearing in Where the Boys Are, George Hamilton was determined to make "better, more serious movies", partly to impress the family of his girlfriend, Susan Kohner.

-Filming began in April 1960 under the direction of Hubert Cornfield.
-Shortly into filming in Coral Gables, Florida, Cornfield fell ill with appendicitis and Paul Wendkos replaced him.
-According to Wendkos, only "about two seconds" of footage shot by Cornfield remained in the final film.
+Filming began in April 1960, under the direction of Hubert Cornfield.
+Shortly into filming in Coral Gables, Florida, Cornfield fell ill with appendicitis, and Paul Wendkos replaced him.
+According to Wendkos, only "about two seconds" of footage shot by Cornfield remains in the final film.